nmors/mail-service/ARCHITECTURE.md

 ### MailStatusController

 This controller is responsible for message delivery status interaction:
+ - Given an id, queries firebase for message state
-  - TODO: allows user to check the status of the message
+ - allows user to check the status of the message and attempts associated with the message
  - TODO: checks the mailservices if has been successful on their side
-  - TODO: ...

 ### Firebase